deosrc/Condement/docs/contributing/adding-software.md

 reserve the right to remove the package to prevent it causing issues for more users.

-This may all seem rather strict, but is in place to ensure Condement remains useful, usable and does not infringe the terms of the licensed software it uses.

-## Creating the Install Package

-For a new install package to be accepted, it must have:
+In terms of the implementation, you must create:

 * An Ansible playbook with all of the necessary steps to install the software
 * An entries in the relevant configuration files
 * A documentation page

 The steps to create these will be convered in the next sections.

+This may all seem rather strict, but is in place to ensure Condement remains useful, usable and does not infringe the terms of the licensed software it uses.

 ## Selecting a Software ID